espenlie/teve/README.md

 ### Sample Nginx-setup

-We here assume that the base-path is set to `/tv/`, that the service is running at port 12000 and that the source code is found at `/srv/teve`.
+We here assume that the base-path is set to `/tv/`, that the service is running at port 12000 and that the source code is found at `/srv/teve`. `fqn` means *fully qualified domain name* and should be the domain + subdomain that you are running the service on.

     server {
         listen 80;